xapian/xapian-gsoc-proposal/proposal.rst

 ..
 Tell us a bit about yourself.

 Hey, I am Boda, Computer Engineering student from Egypt.
-I have a great passion for Competitve programming, I have praticipated in many 'ACM <https://en.wikipedia.org/wiki/International_Collegiate_Programming_Contest/>' contests
+I have a great passion for Competitve programming, I have praticipated in many _ACM: https://en.wikipedia.org/wiki/International_Collegiate_Programming_Contest contests
 Last year we came in third in local contest and qualified to next round.

 Background Information